valentinfrlch/ha-llmvision/README.md

 <img alt="man delivering package" src="https://github.com/valentinfrlch/ha-gpt4vision/assets/85313672/ab615fd5-25b5-4e07-9c44-b10ec7a678c0">

 ### Example 2: Suspicious behaviour
-An automation could be triggered when a person is detected around the house when no one is home.
-GPT-4 vision can determine if a person is doing something suspicious.
-The automation could then trigger an alarm.
+An automation could be triggered if a person is detected around the house when no one is home.
 ![suspicious behaviour](https://github.com/valentinfrlch/ha-gpt4vision/assets/85313672/411678c4-f344-4eeb-9eb2-b78484a4d872)

 ```